 Aiden is the founder of Lapel Company, a small queer-owned business creating one-of-a-kind up-cycled fashion apparel.

-To keep sane, balanced and connected Amanda is often found hiking the trails in gorgeous Southern Utah or bootstrapping solo travel adventures.
+To keep sane, balanced and connected Aiden is often found hiking the trails in gorgeous Southern Utah or bootstrapping solo travel adventures.

 Barrick launched their debut album, Wastelands, on July 31st 2020.
 Written over two decades and in locations across the United States, Wastelands is an amalgamation of Barrick’s emergence as an artist coming into their own.